Enrolling for Degree Courses

 Medical Center

-The University Medical Center is available free of charge to students and staff for health assessments and check-ups and basic medical treatments.
-It is sponsored by the French Association des Etudiants de Monde and the Sungsin Women’s University in Korea.
+The University Medical Center is available free of charge to students and staff for health assessments and check-ups, and basic medical treatments.
+It is sponsored by the French Association des Etudiants de Monde and the Sungshin Women’s University in Korea.

 IFL Debate Club